How MI5 use Covert Surveillance

 The rules for using surveillance techniques or interfering with property are explained in the Code of practice on covert surveillance.
 Unlike interception, the product from an eavesdropping attack can be used in court as evidence.

-Our use of warrants authorising intrusive surveillance is monitored by the Intelligence Services Commissioner, who produces an annual report on his findings.
+Our use of warrants authorising intrusive surveillance is monitored by the Investigatory Powers Commissioner's Office, who produces an annual report on his findings.

 The heads of the Five Eyes domestic intelligence agencies today launched new advice to help organisations protect...